When a character has a number as a name.

 - In Paranoia, all citizens have names like John-R-ZAE-3 (Red security clearance, home sector ZAE, third member of his clone family, i.e. the first two already died and had their memories transplanted).
 If it's a Punny Name, then occasionally the number is part of it (like Woody-G-UTH-3 writing music for vidshows).

 - Hitman: Codename 47.
 Even though it's a code number, we never do learn his name.
-The reason given for his number is both that he's a genetically-engineered super-assassin with 47 chromosomes and he is the 47th genetically-engineered assasin produced by Professor Ort-Meyer (as reflected by the barcode number on the back of his head, which ends in 47), and he killed all of the others.
+The reason given for his number is that he is the 47th genetically-engineered assasin produced by Professor Ort-Meyer (as reflected by the barcode number on the back of his head, which ends in 47), and he killed all of the others.
 Well, he thought so until he met 17...and then killed him, so same dif.

 - The film instead has all the assassins be children trained from very young age, stripped of their names and left with numbers.